Restoration Completed on Two More Daintree Rainforest Properties

 - 1.4 hectares of land planted with rainforest seedlings grown in our nursery

 - 1,764 rainforest trees planted

-- Equivalent of 31 days spent removing debris, weeds and oil palms
+- The equivalent of 31 days spent removing debris, weeds, and oil palms

 Our purchases ensured this rainforest was not cleared and the properties are now protected forever.
 There is no rest for Joe and his team of volunteers and part-time staff – they are now weeding and watering trees planted at Lot 46 and removing younger oil palms.
 This is how we’re restoring rainforests.

 Want more good Rainforest news in your life?

 Subscribe to our eNews | Follow us on Instagram | Like us on Facebook | Subscribe to our YouTube channel